Municipal solid waste: Components of solid waste management

 The municipal solid waste industry has four components: recycling, composting, disposal, and waste-to-energy via incineration.
-There is no single approach that can be applied to the management of all waste streams, therefore the Environmental Protection Agency, a U.S. federal government agency, developed a hierarchy ranking strategy for municipal solid waste.
-The waste management hierarchy is made up of four levels ordered from most preferred to least preferred methods based on their environmental soundness: Source reduction and reuse; recycling or composting; energy recovery; treatment and disposal.
+There is no single approach that can be applied to the management of all waste streams, therefore governmental bodies such as the United States Environmental Protection Agency and the European Union have developed hierarchy ranking strategies for municipal solid waste.
+Waste hierarchies consist of four levels ordered from most preferred to least preferred methods based on their environmental soundness: Source reduction and reuse; recycling or composting; energy recovery; treatment and disposal.
+The European Union's waste hierarchy is described in the Waste Framework Directive.

 Collection

+A municipal waste bin with wheels in Guelph used to collect residential solid waste.

 The functional element of collection includes not only the gathering of solid waste and recyclable materials, but also the transport of these materials, after collection, to the location where the collection vehicle is emptied.
 This location may be a materials processing facility, a transfer station or a landfill disposal site.

 Waste handling and separation, storage and processing at the source

 Waste handling and separation involves activities associated with waste management until the waste is placed in storage containers for collection.
 Handling also encompasses the movement of loaded containers to the point of collection.
 Separating different types of waste components is an important step in the handling and storage of solid waste at the source of collection.